AI

 What are the AI laws and regulations around the world?

-Regulators are quickly starting to change how AI is governed as more goods are made with AI, and global rules are changing to fit.
+Regulators are quickly adapting how AI is governed as more goods are produced with AI, and global rules are evolving to accommodate these changes.
+Regulatory changes are occurring more rapidly in this area, and various tactics are being employed worldwide.

 The US, the EU, the UK, and China get all the attention when it comes to AI control, but other places are also making big steps.